emberjs/rfcs/text/0000-tracked-properties.md

 There are two cases that we need to consider when teaching interoperability:

-1. Tracked getters accessing non-tracked properties and computeds
+1. Accessing non-tracked properties and computeds from an autotrack context
-2. Computed getters accessing tracked properties
+2. Accessing tracked properties from a computed context

 In the first case, the general rule of thumb is to use `get` if you want to be 100% safe.
 In cases where you are certain that the values you are accessing are